AP FACT CHECK: Trump's trade claims, Paris protesters' chant

 China's new approach could indeed be game changing, as Trump said.
 But so far there's no timeline for implementation of the policy.

-Associated Press writers Josh Boak, Ricardo Alonso-Zaldivar, Jill Colvin and Lolita Baldor in Washington and Erika Kinetz in Shanghai contributed to this report.
+Associated Press writers Lori Hinnant in Paris, Josh Boak, Ricardo Alonso-Zaldivar, Jill Colvin and Lolita Baldor in Washington and Erika Kinetz in Shanghai contributed to this report.

 Find AP Fact Checks at http://apne.ws/2kbx8bd